On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Monte Carlo simulations

 In all cases, the fixed effects, $\alpha_{i}$, are generated as $\alpha_i = i/n, i=1,...,n$.
 The independent variable, $x_{it}$, is generated according to $x_{it}=0.3\alpha_{i}+v_{it}$, where $v_{it}\sim U[0,10]$.
 This method of generating $\alpha_{i}$ ensures that the classical random effects estimators are biased because the individual effects and the explanatory variables are correlated.

-In the numerical simulations we study the MD-QR estimator in \eqref{eq:fefmd} using the Hendricks-Koenker sandwich covariance matrix estimator in \eqref{eq:HKvar} as weights.\footnote{For estimation of the asymptotic covariance matrix, we use the default bandwidth option in the {\tt quantreg} package in \texttt{R}.} We report results for bias and standard errors (SE) of the MD-QR estimator.
-Finally, the estimator is analyzed for three quantiles say $\tau=\{0.25,0.5,0.75\}$.
-All reported results are based on $2000$ Monte Carlo replications.
+In the numerical simulations we study the FE-QR defined in \eqref{eq:feqr}, which includes the dummy variables to account for the fixed effects, and the MD-QR estimator in \eqref{eq:fefmd} using the Hendricks-Koenker sandwich covariance matrix estimator in \eqref{eq:HKvar} as weights.\footnote{For estimation of the asymptotic covariance matrix, we use the default bandwidth option in the {\tt quantreg} package in \texttt{R}{; for the Hendricks-Koenker estiamtor this corresponds to the Hall-Sheather method.}} Moreover, for comparison, we report results for the infeasible MD-QR estimator generated with true weights instead of the estimated weights, which are computed by using the true sparsity function in the corresponding variance-covariance matrix.
+It is important to present results for the MD-QR with the true sparsity to investigate to what extent the finite sample performance of the estimator is affected by estimation of the sparsity function in the weights.
+The MD-QR using the true sparsity is denoted by MDT-QR.

+We report results for bias and standard errors (SE) for the FE-QR, MD-QR, and MDT-QR estimators for the quantiles $\tau=\{0.25,0.5,0.75\}$.
+All reported results are based on $2,000$ Monte Carlo replications.